cferdinandi/adventure/content/adventures/escape-from-atlantis.md

 - The King’s guard approaches, tells the adventures that they’re not allowed to be here.
 They’re arrested and thrown in a prison located in an abandoned section of the mines.
 - Once the Adventurer's escape, they walk by another cell that contains none other than the King of Atlantis himself.
 The adventurers learn that the "King" they met is a shape-shifting wizard from another realm who imprisoned the real King and took his place.
 He’s stealing Atlantium and shipping it off to where he’s from so that his people can also benefit.
 In doing so, he’s crippling the city of Atlantis.
 - The crab guards and fake king attack or attempt a hostile takeover of the city.
 The adventurer's must decide whose side they're on in this fight, and help accordingly.

+## Game Master Tips

+- For a different angle, the players could decide that the crab people are the rightful owners of the land and aid them in their quest to reclaim their homeland.
+- You can also introduce environmental challenges, like a crack in one of the domes, that poses a looming threat if not addressed.